CRA promotes 11 to vice president, strengthening expertise across the firm

 This website will offer limited functionality in this browser.
 We only support the recent versions of major browsers like Chrome, Firefox, Safari, and Edge.

-Christoph von Muellern is a Director in the Brussels Office of CRA’s European Competition Practice.
-For more than a decade, he has advised clients on all aspects of competition policy before the European Commission, national competition authorities, and national courts.
+Christoph von Muellern, Vice President in the Brussels Office of CRA’s European Competition Practice, has advised clients for more than a decade on all aspects of competition policy before the European Commission, national competition authorities, and national courts.

 Christoph has an extensive track record in guiding clients through complex national and multi-jurisdictional merger control proceedings.
 He has advised on more than 20 merger cases, with recent examples including SLB’s $7.8 billion acquisition of ChampionX, Novo Holdings’ $16.5 billion acquisition of Catalent, and Allison Transmission’s $2.7 billion acquisition of Dana’s Off-Highway Business.
 His merger experience spans a wide range of industries, including automotive supply, oilfield services, chemicals, semi-finished copper products, cement, telecommunications, printers, fast-moving consumer goods (FMCG), pharmaceuticals, medical devices, waste processing, and container handling.